Generic expressions are represented by <something> (e.g., <function> or <operator>).

 The @inbounds macro perfectly illustrates both the power and risks associated with macro usage.
 When applied judiciously, it can yield substantial performance gains, especially when multiple slices are involved.

-However, disabling bounds checking simultaneously renders code unsafe: it increases the risk of crashes and silent errors, additionally creating security vulnerabilities.
+Despite this, disabling bounds checking simultaneously renders code unsafe: it increases the risk of crashes and silent errors, additionally creating security vulnerabilities.
 In this context, @inbounds shifts the responsibility of applying the macro onto the user, who must be absolutely certain that the iteration range is within the arrays' bounds.

 x = rand(1_000)